Scooby-Doo (character)

-Scoobert "Scooby" Doo is a fictional cartoon character and protagonist of the eponymous animated television franchise created in 1969 by the American animation company Hanna-Barbera.
+Scoobert Doo, more commonly known as Scooby-Doo, is an American cartoon character and the titular main protagonist of the eponymous animated television franchise created in 1969 by the American animation company Hanna-Barbera.
 He is a male Great Dane and lifelong companion of amateur detective Shaggy Rogers, with whom he shares many personality traits.
-He features a mix of both canine and human behaviors (reminiscent of other talking animals in Hanna-Barbera's series), and is treated by his friends more or less as an equal.
+He features a mix of both canine and human behaviors (reminiscent of other talking animals in Hanna-Barbera's series) and is treated by his friends more or less as an equal.
 Scooby often speaks in a rhotacized way, substituting the first letters of many words with the letter 'r' a speech pattern that, while never fully explained, is understood and accepted without question by those around him.
 His catchphrase is "Scooby-Dooby-Doo!"